 Introduction to Visual Basic for Applications (VBA)

-A macro is simply a string of letters that produces a different string of characters as its output.
-When entered, carrying out a certain set of computational operations.
-Because VBA is the version of Visual Basic that comes with Microsoft Office, you don’t need to buy the VBA program.
+A macro is a string of letters that produces a different string of characters as its output.
+When entered, it carries out a certain set of computational operations.

 How to Access VBA in Excel